by Tracy Johnson

 But I learned more from Kidd than he ever took from me.

-Here are 10 key things I learned from Kidd Kraddick that I’ll never forget and will pass on so others can benefit from his legacy.
+Here are 10 key things I learned from Kidd Kraddick that I’ll never forget.
+I will continue to pass these on so others can benefit from his legacy.

 Kidd taught me how to shine the spotlight on others and allow it to reflect back on the show.
 He was a master of making those around him feel good and sound great.